-- Rowanty Technical Center communicates with local businesses and government to help identify areas of need. - o Rowanty Technical Center includes local businesses in activities held at RTC so students have an opportunity to meet future employers. - o Rowanty Technical Center encourages local businesses to provide shadowing, internships, part-time jobs, and mentoring to RTC students.
+- o Rowanty Technical Center communicates with local businesses and government to help identify areas of need. - o Rowanty Technical Center invites local businesses in activities held at RTC such that students have an opportunity to meet future employers. - o Rowanty Technical Center encourages local businesses to provide shadowing, internships, part-time jobs, and mentoring to RTC students.